LaunchpadAI/space-bandits/README.md

-# SpaceBandits: Contextual Bandits from the Future
+# SpaceBandits: Deep Contextual Bandits Models made Simple

 Approximate Bayesian inference with neural networks has demonstrated robust performance in numerous empirical studies of contextual bandits problems.
 Isn't it time for a package that makes deep Bayesian contextual bandits models simple to use?<br><br>